sitespeedio/onlinetest/README.md

 Setup your own online version of sitespeed.io.
 You get:

 * **A server with GUI and API**:
-   - Add tests using a HTML frontend
+   - Add tests using a HTML frontend (you can style the frontend using your own CSS)
-   - Add tests using the the command line (using sitespeed.io) through the API
+   - Add tests using [the command line](https://www.sitespeed.io/documentation/onlinetest/#using-the-api) (using `sitespeed.io --api.key`)

 * **Test Runners**:
    - Run your tests on different platforms: desktop, emulated mobile and Android.